NANB offers members many ways to become involved with the work of the Association.

 - the Nursing Education Advisory Committee.

-These committees allow members to be a part of a process that ensures the public is protected and that New Brunswickers receive safe, competent and ethical nursing care.
+These committees allow members to be a part of a process that ensures the public is protected and that New Brunswickers receive safe, competent, compassionate and ethical nursing care.

 Different factors are considered when selecting committee members, such as: